 Our number one selection on our list of the best snowboard wrist guards is this fantastic pair from Burton.
 For those looking for a low profile set of wrist guards that you can fit underneath your jacket these are a fantastic option.

 The first feature we’re going to cover is the sleek low profile design.
-Now as we stated earlier this allows you to tuck these wrist guards underneath your jacket sleeves as well as your gloves.
-For those of you that do not want to show off that you are wearing wrist guards this is an incredibly handy feature.
+Now as we stated earlier this allows you to tuck these wrist guards underneath your jacket sleeves and gloves.
+For those of you that do not want to show off that you are wearing wrist guards, this is an incredibly handy feature.

 The hook and loop straps used in these wrist guards from Burton make it incredibly easy to adjust.
 This is incredibly important as for your wrist guards to work effectively they need to be fitted to your wrist properly.
 If your hand or wrist can slip out of the guards they will no longer be able to perform properly.

-The flexible Velcro adjustable strap that is featured on this wrist guard is another great feature that ensures your wrist stays in place.
+The flexible Velcro adjustable strap on this wrist guard is another great feature that ensures your wrist stays in place.
 Using these two features together you’ll find you’re able to securely fit your wrist into the guards ensuring that they will be protected.

 The soft palm padding feature on these wrist guards is a feature that increases comfort.
-Often times when making a fall on a snowboard your palms are going to be the first part of your body to make contact with the ground.
+Often times when falling on a snowboard your palms are going to be the first part of your body to make contact with the ground.
 Having soft padding will lessen that blow and overall offer you a more comfortable feel.

-All in all, we found these Burton wrist guards to be a fantastic option for any snowboarder looking for a low profile wrist guard.
-Though this model is not as bulky and sturdy as some other options the high-quality build and effective features from Burton make these wrist guards a fantastic choice.
+All in all, we found these Burton wrist guards to be a fantastic option.
+Especially for any snowboarder looking for a low profile wrist guard.

 Demon Flexmeter Wrist Guards